phoenixframework/phoenix/F_templates.md

 ##### web.ex

-Phoenix generates a `web/web.ex` file that serves as place to group commons imports and aliases.
+Phoenix generates a `web/web.ex` file that serves as place to group common imports and aliases.
 All declarations here within the `view` block apply to all your templates.

 Let's make some additions to our application so we can experiment a little.